Seol Ki-hyeon

-Seol Ki-hyeon (born 8 January 1979) is a South Korean former professional footballer who played as a winger, and who currently is the manager of Gyeongnam FC.
+Seol Ki-hyeon (born 8 January 1979) is a South Korean former professional footballer who played as a winger.
 He is also the first South Korean footballer to score in the history of the UEFA Champions League, during his time at Anderlecht.

 Club career

 Career in Belgium

 In July 2000, Seol joined a Belgian club Royal Antwerp.
 He became the second South Korean footballer to score in double figures during a season in Europe, following Cha Bum-kun.
 After a successful season with Royal Antwerp, Seol moved to Anderlecht in the same league.
 He scored a hat-trick in the space of 12 minutes in the 2001 Belgian Super Cup.
 He also became the first South Korean player to score in the qualifying round of the UEFA Champions League.
 He won the 2003–04 Belgian First Division with Anderlecht.

 Wolverhampton Wanderers

 In August 2004, Seol moved to England, joining a Championship club Wolverhampton Wanderers.
 The Wolverhampton manager at the time, Glenn Hoddle, preferred Seol as one of his first-choice forwards, using him in various roles such as striker, attacking midfielder and winger.

 Disappointed by the failure of Wolves' promotion, Seol sought Premier League clubs interested in him before the 2006 FIFA World Cup despite having two years left on his contract.
 He was reported as saying "At this stage, I'm frustrated not to be in the Premiership.
 I think there will be some good news after the World Cup."